FIS Ruka Nordic 2026

 Finland

-Tickets and updated programme available on Ruka Nordic website.
+Tickets and updated programme will be available on Ruka Nordic website.

-Based on the audit conducted at the 2023 event, FIS Ruka Nordic will be awarded the EcoCompass environmental certificate in December 2023.
+Based on the audit conducted at the 2023 event, FIS Ruka Nordic was awarded the EcoCompass environmental certificate in December 2023.
 The audit, which examined ten different criteria of the industry-independent environmental system, was successfully carried out on the competition area by an independent inspector.

 In practice, the event's eco-friendliness has meant an increase in recycling points in the area and proper waste management.
 Also, the number of driving kilometers has been reduced through coordinated carpooling for athletes and volunteers.
 Additionally, the environmental load has been lightened in public restaurants by using plastic-free disposable dishes.
 The event's approximately 700 volunteers receive their own durable cups, which they use when dining in the volunteer restaurant.